shenef/Boktai-Speedrunning/src/zoktai/any.md

 ![](./assets/images/undead_zone_3.webp)

 In the next room, use <=8 sunlight to enable the solar walkway and proceed through the ↖️ exit.
-Hit the skeletons from behind and ![][icon_dash] Dash during their damage animation so that they don’t see you.
+Hit the Skeletons from behind and ![][icon_dash] Dash during their damage animation so that they don’t see you.

 Use Black Django and ![][icon_bat] Bat to fly over the traps and get the key, then proceed through the door.
-In the next room, knock on the walls to lure the skeletons.
+In the next room, knock on the walls to lure the Skeletons.

 Have <=8 sunlight during the next room to enable the solar walkway.
 Push the block and get the key, then backtrack to the first elevator (↘️).